 Step 1.
 Access the IAHSS

-To access the IAHSS, TOMS logon credentials (i.e., username and password) are required.
+Access to the IAHSS requires TOMS logon credentials (i.e., username and password).

 - Open a web browser and navigate to the CAASPP website.